-ANALYSIS OF SUBMISSIONS AND STATUTORY REQUIREMENTS
+1. ANALYSIS OF SUBMISSIONS AND STATUTORY REQUIREMENTS

-- 1. The licensed premises will be a home office where sales invoices are processed online.
+- The licensed premises will be a home office where sales invoices are processed online.
 A Home Business is covered under the SEPP requirements. - 2.
-No public submissions were received relating to any matters with the application. - 3.
+A Council submission was received and considered as summarised at submission analysis below. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
-I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community. - 6.
-Plan of management. - 7.
-Community impact statement - 8.
-Plan
+I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community.

-MATERIALS CONSIDERED BY THE ILGA DELEGATE
+2. MATERIALS CONSIDERED BY THE ILGA DELEGATE